abinit/abinit/INSTALL_CentOS.md

 6. __python interpreter__<br />
     `sudo dnf install python3`

 __!!!
-Important :__
+Important:__

 Before continuing, it is important to test if your development environment is properly configured.<br />
-For example, to check if the MPICH package is functional, you can execute the following command :
+For example, to check if the MPICH package is functional, you can execute the following command:

     mpif90 --version

-If the output is :
+If the output is:

     bash: mpif90: command not found...

 then, you need to find out where the MPI wrappers are installed...<br />
-When you installed the MPICH package via dnf, all directories can be displayed by using this command :
+When you installed the MPICH package via dnf, all directories can be displayed by using this command:

     rpm -ql mpich-devel | grep mpif90